mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > Application protocols MUST either prohibit the use of extensions that carry application semantics in 0-RTT or provide replay mitigation strategies.

+For the purposes of this discussion, RoQ is an application protocol that allows the use of 0-RTT.
+RoQ applications, like any other RTP applications, are likely to use 0-RTT with "early data" in the 0-RTT packet payload, in order to establish a media path quickly and reduce clipping at the beginning of a conversation.

+While RTP implementations are robust in the presence of media loss and duplication, media delay and jitter are more serious concerns.

+RoQ application developers ought to take the considerations described in {{rej-ed}} and {{replay-ed}} into account when deciding whether to use 0-RTT with early data for an application.

+### Effect of 0-RTT Rejection for RoQ using Early Data {#rej-ed}

+If the goal for using early data is to reduce clipping, a QUIC endpoint is relying on the other QUIC endpoint to accept the 0-RTT packet carrying early data containing media.

+A QUIC endpoint indicates its willingness to accept a 0-RTT packet containing early data by sending the TLS early_data extension in the NewSessionTicket message eith the max_early_data_size parameter set to the sentinel value 0xffffffff.
+The amount of data that the client can send in QUIC 0-RTT is controlled by the initial_max_data transport parameter supplied by the server.
+This is described in more detail in {{Section 4.6.1 of !RFC9001}}.

+If a QUIC endpoint is not prepared to accept a 0-RTT packet containing early data, but receives one anyway, the QUIC endpoint rejects the 0-RTT packet by sending EncryptedExtensions without an early_data extension.
+This is described in more detail, in {{Section 4.6.2 of !RFC9001}}.
+This necessarily means that a QUIC endpoint attempting to convey RoQ media is now subject to at least one additional RTT delay, as it must send a QUIC Initial packet and perform a full QUIC handshake before it can send RoQ media.

+### Effect of 0-RTT Replay Attacks for RoQ using Early Data {#replay-ed}

-While including "early data" in the packet payload in any QUIC 0-RTT Initial packet may reduce the risk of media clipping, e.g., at the beginning of a conversation, this option also exposes the application to an additional risk, of accepting "early data" from a 0-RTT packet that has been replayed.
+Including "early data" in the packet payload in any QUIC 0-RTT packet also exposes the application to an additional risk, of accepting "early data" from a 0-RTT packet that has been replayed.

+While it is true that

+- RTP typically carries ephemeral media contents that is rendered and possibly recorded but otherwise causes no side effects,

+- the amount of data that can be carried as packet payload in a 0-RTT packet is rather limited, and

+- RTP implementations are likely to discard any replayed media packets as duplicates,

-It is the responsibility of the RoQ application to determine if 0-RTT data is permissible.
+it is still the responsibility of the RoQ application to determine whether the benefits of using 0-RTT with early data outweigh the risks.

-A risk-averse RoQ implementer can simply ignore any RTP packets carried in the 0-RTT Initial packet payload in their RoQ implementation, reasoning that RTP applications are resilient to RTP packet loss.

 Since the QUIC connection will often be created in the context of an existing signaling relationship (e.g., using WebRTC or SIP), a careful RoQ implementer can exchange specific 0-RTT keying material to prevent replays across sessions.

-A risk-taking RoQ implementer can simply accept any RTP packets carried in the 0-RTT Initial packet payload in their RoQ implementation, reasoning that

-- RTP typically carries ephemeral media contents that is rendered and possibly recorded but otherwise causes no side effects,

-- the amount of data that can be carried as packet payload in an 0-RTT Initial packet is rather limited, and

-- RTP implementations are likely to discard any replayed media packets as duplicates.

 ## Coalescing RTP packets in single QUIC packet